manuelrujano/Histology-classifier/README.md

 # Histology-classifier

-## 🧠 Model Training: Histology Classifier Core
+## 🧠 Model Training: Histology Classifier Core Models

 This section describes the training pipeline used to build the core models for the **Histology Classifier App**, utilizing transfer learning with MobileNetV2.